021tw/021tw.github.io/index.md

 ## Moderation Rules

-* Any company can post.
+* Company cannot be in operations for more than 5 years.
+* Company cannot have more than 50 people.
-* Jobs must be **Full Stack Developer.**
+* Company must be a quality Silicon Valley style startup.
-  * Cannot be Front-End, Back-End, or Mobile Developer.
+* Company cannot be in or affliate of the following industries:
-* Job posts must have salary information.
+  * Dev Shop or Contractor
+  * Online Gambling
+  * Porn

 ## Contributors